n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 n8n: Growing Library, More Configuration

-n8n clocks in with over 1,000 native integrations, a respectable but smaller collection compared to Make.
+n8n clocks in with more than 1,200 native integrations, a respectable but smaller collection compared to Make.
 However, its library is steadily expanding, fueled by an active open-source community that’s adding new options regularly.

 • Setup Challenges: Configuration can be trickier.
 Setting up Google Drive, for example, might involve manually entering OAuth credentials or digging into documentation.
 It’s doable, but it’s not as plug-and-play as Make.